aslpavel/palette-emacs-theme/README.md

 I like to change color theme, but it is often frustrating experience as different themes support different packages (faces).
 And after you switched to different color palette you need manually update all the faces that are not supported by this particular theme.

 #### Features
- - Easy switching between palettes `palette-presset-cycle`
+ - Easy switching between palettes `palette-preset-cycle`
  - Add new color with ease, by specifying only 16 colors to `palette-colors`
  - Uses blended colors to extend palette